pmukhin/calc/README.md

 # Calc (repl calculator)

-Very basic calculator implemented as kata-like exercise.
-Supports addition, subtraction, division and multiplication on positive integers (0 included).
+Very basic calculator implemented as a kata-like exercise.
+Supports addition, subtraction, division and multiplication over positive integers (0 included).

 ### How to run